Nacorpio/pjSocial/README.md

 pjSocial
 ========

 A bukkit plugin that allows you to be more social within Minecraft.
+Yay :)